LaiMo2020/InhabitU/README.md

 8- Create a Procfile in the terminal using 'echo web: python app.py > Procfile'.

-9- Deploy my app inhabitU to Heroku
+9- Deploy my app inhabitU to Heroku, adding the following: IP, MONGO_DBNAME, MONGO_URI, PORT, SECRET_KEY. [env.py](https://github.com/LaiMo2020/InhabitU/blob/master/static/deployment/conifg-var:heroku.png)

 10- Connect GitHub to Heroku via the console using 'heroku git:remote a InhabitU.

 11-Commit all files in my project in the terminal  using 'git add .' and 'git commit -m "comment"'.

 12- Deploy my project to Heroku in the terminal using 'git push heroku master'.

 ### Running the application locally using Gitpod: